(This is part 4 of 4 in our Antarctica series)

 When we arrived, we had about 1.5 hours to view the penguins on our own.
 There is an enormous colony of king penguins (approximately 1000) as well as smaller colonies of gentoo and magellanic penguins.
 You can wander unfettered throughout the point on a grassy field and down to the white sand beach where we had the pleasure of viewing a group of about 20 king penguins march along the shore, periodically taking a short dip before returning.
 Unlike the heavily restricted viewing on the cruise ship, there are no flags or cones marring your photos, but a request to stay 6 meters from the penguins which everyone we encountered respected.
 Jimmy did an excellent job of timing our arrival to the Point when the other small groups had just left, so essentially we had the entire point to ourselves for nearly an hour before we even saw a few other small groups.
 We took hundreds of photos and stayed on the beach just marveling at their choreography of marching, swimming, shaking…For us, it was the highlight of our wildlife viewing for the entire cruise and that’s no small accomplishment considered we just toured the Antarctic peninsula!

 The tour costs 200 USD and a lunch (tuna or egg sandwich, some chips, apple, and cookie bar) was included.
-We’ve heard that some cruise ships charge double this but our ship didn’t even offer it as an option and that is a huge miss.
+We’ve heard that some cruise ships charge double this but our ship didn’t offer it as an option.
 Our ship did offer 3 hour tours to Bluff Cove where we’ve heard there is a small group of king penguins.
 However, feedback from other passengers was that you had about 30 minutes only with the penguins and there were very few king penguins.
 In our opinion, it is worth the haul out to Volunteer Point and Jimmy was the perfect guide…able to answer questions, left us to explore independently, and even gave us a quick tour of Port Stanley on our return.

 Once back to Port Stanley, we toured the Historic Dockyard Museum which has exhibits on the history of Stanley as well as it’s link to the Antarctic.
 It was free with our cruise card and definitely worth 30-60 minutes of exploration.
 As we were visiting on a Sunday, most shops and restaurants were closed by the time we returned, but we still managed to pop into the Waterfront Kitchen and Cafe for fish and chips and a beer brewed at the local brewery, Falkland Beerworks…delicious!